wp-staging/di52/README.md

+> Note: This is a fork by WP Staging as they need to support PHP 7.0

-A PHP 5.6+ compatible dependency injection container inspired by [Laravel IOC](https://laravel.com/docs/5.0/container "Service Container - Laravel - The PHP Framework For Web Artisans") and [Pimple](http://pimple.sensiolabs.org/ "Pimple - A simple PHP Dependency Injection Container") that works even better on newer version of PHP.
+A PHP 7.0+ compatible dependency injection container inspired by [Laravel IOC](https://laravel.com/docs/5.0/container "Service Container - Laravel - The PHP Framework For Web Artisans") and [Pimple](http://pimple.sensiolabs.org/ "Pimple - A simple PHP Dependency Injection Container") that works even better on newer version of PHP.